kumarlabgit/MyESL/README.md

 ### Model grid from DrPhylo

-DrPhylo also generates outputs an ensemble clade model along with other numeric outputs like site sparsity scores (SSS), gene sparsity scores (GSS) etc.,:
+DrPhylo outputs a model grid of the ensemble clade model along with other numeric outputs like site sparsity scores (SSS), and gene sparsity scores (GSS), etc.,:

 ```